top of page

 As we approach this year's harvest, I'm looking down the east face of the hill our lodgings are perched on.
 Guests who have walked around our inner grove over the past couple of years will recall two gates along

 My partner Giovanna and my eldest son Elio are justifiably concerned.
 When my folks ran Poggiosole they got along fine with the 70 or so trees in the inner grove, plus the 20-odd in front of our sheds and along the Strada Romita.
-By integrating the outer grove's 200 trees in 2022 we took that total to around 300 trees.
-Now that I'm eyeing the lower grove, we're approaching five hundred.
-May even squeeze past that figure with the two dozen trees Vittorio and I plan on planting in the outer grove this November to plug some gaps and introduce some new varieties thereby improving pollination and future yields.
+By integrating our upper grove's 250 trees in 2022 we took that total to around 340 trees.
+Now that I'm eyeing the lower grove, we're pushing past five hundred.
+We may even approach a count of 550 with the two dozen trees Vittorio and I plan on planting in the upper grove this November to plug some gaps and introduce some new varieties thereby improving pollination and future yields.
 The way things are going, I may soon be perched atop a proper tractor myself.

 Recent Posts